 Research results

-The bleeding was more likely to happen in the proximal colon and the outcome showed that the majority cases of the hemorrhage were located in the right colon.
+The bleeding was more likely to happen in the proximal colon, and the outcome showed that the majority cases of hemorrhage were located in the right colon.
 Embolization therapy resulted in successful hemostasis in all 26 patients (100%) in whom embolization was possible.
 Rebleeding at less than 7 d after embolization occurred only in 1 patient (3.8%).
 Rebleeding occurred at 1 d after embolization in this patient who went to the operating room for resection.
-No complication was recorded during the embolization and during the post-procedure period, no ischemic complication occurred.
+No complication was recorded during the embolization and during the post-procedure period, and no ischemic complication occurred.

 Research conclusions

-Super-selective arterial embolization for acute lower gastrointestinal hemorrhage is effective and safe.
+Super-selective arterial embolization for acute lower GI hemorrhage is effective and safe.
 This procedure should be the initial treatment in patients who suffer severe bleeding that requires angiography and have indication for super-selective catheterization.
 With super-selective embolization, the risk of symptomatic bowel ischemia can be minimalized.

 Research perspectives

 To avoid bowel infarction after embolization, careful technique and preparation for turning down the embolization are pivotal, particularly when a suitable catheter position cannot be achieved.
-In addition, it is also important to choose suitable embolic agent.
+In addition, it is also important to choose a suitable embolic agent.

 REFERENCES